 You may have already noticed the difference between the hands on the indicators.
 While the small seconds sub-dial sports a simple stick-shaped hand, the chronograph counter has a more prominent arrow-shaped pointer.

 However, the main thing of interest here is the ETA Caliber H31 automatic movement that powers the timekeeper.

-While the overwhelming majority of watchmaking brands (even the most prominent ones) tend to simply order a base movement to be equipped with a branded rotor, this one indeed sports a number of modifications that make the personalized movement superior to its donor.
+While the overwhelming majority of European brands (even the most prominent ones) tend to simply order a base movement to be equipped with a branded rotor, this one indeed sports a number of modifications that make the personalized movement superior to its donor.

 The second modification that resulted in better accuracy is a reversed (also known as “glittered”) spiral.

 By the way, the same movement powers the 2011 Pan Europ Chronograph as well as some other fresh offerings from the brand.

 As for the price and availability, both are is still to be officially announced.

 The only thing that is clear is that this one is not going to be a limited edition: they will produce as many watches as they will be able to sell.

 Nighttime Legibility: 1/5